Harlequin F.C.: 1961, first East Africa tour

 In 1961, Harlequins undertook a tour of East Africa in conjunction with Pretoria Harlequins from South Africa, as guests of the Kenya Harlequin F.C. and the Rugby Football Union of East Africa; the club won five and drew one.
 The tour is notable for two facts, it was the first time that three sister clubs of the Harlequin family all played each other in a coordinated series of matches and at 19 days it was the longest overseas tour undertaken by a British club up to that time.
 Despite this, the tour pales to insignificance when it is realised the Pretoria club spent four weeks in East Africa playing eight matches and another in Rhodesia on the way home.

 The London club arrived at Entebbe airport at dawn on 4 May and opened their tour with a 44–13 win against Uganda in Kampala on 6 May.
 They played West Kenya Province at Kitale (winning 24–6), and the Pretoria Harlequins on Saturday 13 May at the RFUEA ground, Nairobi (winning 13 – 11).
 The next two matches were played at the same location, beating the host club 16–0 the next day and earning a 9-all tie against Kenya Central Province on Wednesday 17 May.
 The last match for the London club was against Kenya at Nakuru on Saturday 20 May (winning 8–0).
 This last match was played under a typical "long-rains" shower that, though heavy, did not soften the hard ground enough to be a problem.

 Acquisition of The Stoop

 In 1963, Harlequin FC acquired an athletics ground with 14 acres (57,000 m^{2}) just over the road from the Twickenham ground, which became its training pitch.
-This subsequently become their home: the Stoop Memorial Ground which in 2005 was renamed The Twickenham Stoop.
+This subsequently became their home: the Stoop Memorial Ground which in 2005 was renamed The Twickenham Stoop.
 This is named after Adrian Dura Stoop, who won 15 caps for England and is said to have been the person who developed modern back play.